 Continue to take all your medicines for your heart, diabetes, high blood pressure, or any other conditions you have.

-- Do not stop taking any medicine without first talking with your health care provider.
+- Do not stop taking any medicine without first talking with your provider.

 - Your provider may recommend antiplatelet (blood-thinning) drugs such as aspirin, clopidogrel (Plavix), prasugrel (Effient), or ticagrelor (Brilinta) to help keep your artery graft open.